griffinnewbold/COMS-4156-Service/README.md

 # COMS-4156-Project
 This is the GitHub repository for the Team Project associated with COMS 4156 Advanced Software Engineering.
 Our team name is TheJavaEngineers and the following are our members: Griffin, Mohsin, Jeannie, Michael, and Abenezer.

+## Building and Running
+You can build our project using the build command in IntelliJ using Java 17.
+From there, you can hit the "Run" button to start the service.

+Our endpoints are listed below in the "Endpoints" section, with brief descriptions of their parameters.
+For in-depth examples and system-level tests of them, see the section "Postman Test Documentation" below.

+## Running Tests
+Our unit tests are located under the directory 'src/test'.
+To run our project's tests in IntelliJ using Java 17, you must first build the project.

+From there, you can right-click the 'DocumentTest' class from the IntelliJ Project View and click "Run 'DocumentTest'".
+Next, you can do the same thing with 'FirebaseServiceTest' to run the tests of the Firebase service.

+To see our system-level tests, see the section "Postman Test Documentation" below.

 ## Postman Test Documentation
 View the list of API calls made over the network using post man fully documented with the received result and parameters: https://documenter.getpostman.com/view/30499865/2s9YR85tUY